simonmeusel/gitlab-time-stat/README.md

 # gitlab-time-stat
-See the sum of the time spennd on all your issues
+See the sum of the time spent on all your issues